-or-

 understanding the differences between measurement, assessment, and evaluation is

-employed in the education of future teachers.
+universities and colleges required in the education of future teachers.

 In many places on the ADPRIMA website the phrase, "Anything not understood in